enrico-cascavilla/enrico-cascavilla.github.io/_projects/2018-06-30-ideology-detection.md

 We can explain this behavior also from real life.
 The extreme is the categories that want to change the status quo, while the categories in the middle, in different ways, want to keep it.
 And we could notice this almost from the beginning and the most frequent words.

 Using the TfiVectorizer we see a little improvement in the score, both with Logistic Regression and MultinomialNB.
 The coefficients also didn't change that much.
 Overall the behavior of the machine is very similar.
 On the test set, we have a good improvement to identify the class moderate and still decent on the extreme.
-Looking again at the coefficients we can notice that Progressive are different from the left for beacue are more related to goverative and economic words.
+Looking again at the coefficients we can notice that Progressive are different from the Left because are more related to government and economic words.
 The worst category to identify is the again the conservative which finish in the right (an error that can be acceptable in same cases) and left. most likely for the same reason we met with the Countvectorizer.
 We also notice that some "family" related words appear in the right side of the spectrum.
-So every quote that contain the words child, father, are probaly categorized as conservative or right.
-The right keeps words typical of nationalism and of the far right : muslim, islamic, israel, jews.
+So every quote that contain the words child, father, are probably categorised as conservative or right.
+The right keeps words typical of nationalism and of the far right : muslim, islamic, Israel, jews.
 Exactly like the machine didn't change much in the big dataset, also in the external dataset almost everything we notice in the previous analysis is confirmed.

 Using a threshold confusion matrix I built we confirm even more that the strongest probability are in the extreme categories.
 The reason is again in the different words used from these categories.
 This shows also, that the confusion that the machine has for the 3 categories in the centre, comes from low probabilities.